tetracorp/dungeons-of-avalon/docs/_posts/2019-06-22-character-creation-and-level.md

 You can click the "New" button repeatedly to re-roll your stats until you receive a number you like.

+See [Basic game mechanics](../game/basics.html) for explanation of what the game stats actually do.

 ### Level up

-Each level up gives you one roll on the "Stat increases per level" chart for each of the six stats, HP, and MP.
+Each level up gives you one roll on the "Stat increases per level" chart above for HP, MP, and each of the six basic stats (IN, LU, DX, ST, WI, and KO).
 Only spellcasting classes can ever gain MP.

 You must pay 75 gold to the training guild in town (the Wise Three) to level up.
+You don't get to pick stat increases like some RPGs.
+You can save and reload to try and get better rolls on level up, though.

 Like Advanced Dungeons & Dragons, different character classes actually require different amounts of XP to level up.
 The wizard actually requires something like